carblue/sodium/README.md

 Twofold binding to libsodium, current C-source version 1.0.12, released on Mar 12, 2017 [https://github.com/jedisct1/libsodium]

-subPackage 'deimos':  Static binding, the "import-only" C header's declarations.<br>
+subPackage 'deimos':  The "import-only" C header's declarations.<br>
 subPackage 'wrapper': 'deimos' + some 'D-friendly' stuff, predominantly overloaded functions and unittests.

 The dependency name is either  sodium:deimos  or  sodium:wrapper

 Some restructuring (subPackages)/changing importPath and sourcePath was done for version 0.1.0 (different from previous 0.08) in order to have the 'wrapper' subPackage sit aside subPackage 'deimos'.<br>
 Thus code that already used versions<0.1.0 needs to replace 'import sodium...' by either 'import deimos.sodium...' or 'import wrapper.sodium...'.

-'wrapper' aims at providing at least the same functionality as 'deimos' and provide @trusted @nogc (pure nothrow) alternatives, work in progress:
+'wrapper' aims at providing at least the same functionality as 'deimos' and provide @trusted @nogc (pure nothrow) 'D-friendly' alternatives that are hard to use in a wrong way; work in progress:<br>
-a) 'wrapper' is a superset of 'deimos' in that everything from 'deimos' is reachable, but deliberately not all at your fingertips.
+a) 'wrapper' is a superset of 'deimos' in that everything from 'deimos' is reachable, but deliberately not all at your fingertips.<br>
-b) all new functions with 'deimos-functionality' have the same name as their 'deimos'-cousins, building either overload sets to choose from, or for parameter-less functions, 'substituting' their cousins.
+b) all new functions with 'deimos-functionality' have the same name as their 'deimos'-cousins and call them, building either overload sets to choose from, or for parameter-less functions, 'substituting' their cousins.<br>
-c) all new functions calculating a variable-length output are restrictive about the size of the output-buffer offered, if the required size can be easily computed in advance, throwing in case of wrong-sized buffers.
+c) all new functions calculating a variable-length output are restrictive referring to the size of the output-buffer offered, if the required size can be easily computed in advance, throwing in case of wrong-sized buffers.<br>
-   This way, if the function succeeds, all buffer.length bytes are meaningful and no additional function parameter carrying the meaningful length information is required
+   This way, if a function succeeds, all output-buffer.length bytes are meaningful and no additional/deimos-like function out parameter carrying the meaningful length information is required.<br>
+d) No need to explicitely call sodium_init() up-front.<br>

-Probably, usage of 'wrapper' isn't possible, if function randombytes_set_implementation shall be used (wrapper.sodium.core:shared static this() calls sodium_init()).
+e) Usage of 'wrapper' isn't possible, if function randombytes_set_implementation shall be used (wrapper.sodium.core:shared static this() calls sodium_init()).

 The unittests of subPackage 'wrapper' include a lot of function usage examples, the next is a simple application example based on sodium:deimos, using rdmd:<br>

 	cd example/source  &&  chmod 775 app.d  &&  ./app.d